dpardox/linkedin-scanner-cli/README.md

 LINKEDIN_COOKIE="your_li_at_cookie_value_here"
 ```

 7. Save the file.
-Now your scraper will authenticate using this cookie automatically.
+Now your scanner will authenticate using this cookie automatically.

 ⚠️ Note: The `li_at` cookie typically expires after about 2 weeks.
 If LinkedIn redirects you to the login page again, you may need to repeat this process.

 ### Configuration

-Copy the `config.scraper.template.ts` file to `config.scraper.ts` and adjust the configuration as needed.
+Copy the `config.scanner.template.ts` file to `config.scanner.ts` and adjust the configuration as needed.

 Run `npm i` to install the dependencies.

 ## How to run

-Run `npm start` to launch the scraper.
+Run `npm start` to launch the scanner.

 ---